davidcrone/xafty/README.md

 proof of concept.
 The design and functionality are still evolving and may change significantly in future versions.

+## Get Involved

+**xafty** is in active development, and your feedback is incredibly valuable.
+If you’re curious, testing it out, or have ideas to improve it [get in touch](mailto:davidjvcrone@gmail.com) or [open an issue](https://github.com/davidcrone/xafty/issues).
+Whether it’s bugs, feature requests, or just to chat, I’d love to hear from you! :)

 ## Installation

 ``` r